-Make your baked ham extra special with a homemade glaze.
+Make your baked ham extra special with a homemade honey bourbon glaze.
 It takes just 5 minutes to make the glaze for this bourbon honey glazed ham!

 Dinner hams can be found at just about any grocery store, usually pre-cooked and spiral-cut to make serving easier.
 Most come with a packet of glaze, but making your own glaze is the way to go.
 First, you see what exactly goes in the glaze, and second, you can adjust flavors to suit your preference be it sweet, hot, or otherwise seasoned.

 For best results, keep the following notes in mind.
 Be careful to not over-bake your ham as this will cause the glaze to burn.
-Burning glaze can be avoided by covering your ham with aluminum foil for most of your baking (as noted in the directions).
-Also, l letting your ham rest after baking is equally important as this helps seal in the glaze flavor inside the meat.
-We brushed our ham with a little extra glaze from the pan just before plating to make sure we got plenty of honey bourbon flavor.
-Enjoy!
+Burning glaze can be avoided by covering your ham with aluminum foil for most of your baking.
+Also, letting your ham rest after baking is equally important as this helps seal in the glaze flavor inside the meat.
+We brushed our ham with a little extra glaze from the pan just before serving.
+That way we get plenty of honey bourbon flavor.

 - 10 pound ham, bone-in, spiral cut